 Today’s Pick 3 Midday results are in.
 Here are the winning numbers for Tuesday October 5, 2021

-Your Pick 3 Midday results for Tuesday October 5, 2021 are as follows:
+The numbers for the Pick 3 Midday drawing on Tuesday October 5, 2021 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.